aleshaleksey/fansys23/08-spell-list.md

 |Material|A brass bowl filled with earth, the bowl crumbles when the spell is cast|(3)
 |Save|CHA, harmless|

 **Description**: Create a solid, physical barrier of earth with a radius of **up to** 15ft around the target.
 The barrier gives total cover and total concealment to targets within it.
-Dealing physical damage to the barrier (HiT=10, HP=10, damage reduction(except "esoteric")=10) in one turn opens a window big enough for a small size entity to enter freely (or a medium entity to squeeze through).
+Dealing 10 points of physical damage to the barrier (HiT=10, HP=10, damage reduction(except "esoteric")=10) in one turn opens a window big enough for a small size entity to enter freely (or a medium entity to squeeze through).
 At the end of the turn the barrier resets.

 **Limitation**: